nlopez59/zdevops-admin/README.md

 * Install VS Code and the Git extension
 * Z DevOps Admin - Clone this repo on their desktop.

 >This repo serves as a baseline for the Z DevOps Admin to design, test and save under the enterprise Git server.
 This includes both __administrative__ configuration files and a small cobol app for unit testing.
-On the other hand, Application repos are managed by development teams and do not include  administrative files.
+On the other hand, application repos are managed by development teams and do not include administrative files.
 Their repo will look like the sample included in the DBB installation folder "/usr/lpp/IBM/dbb/samples/MortgageApplication".

 ---